Loukhai/FrontEndMentor_dashboard-tracker-time/README.md

 }
 ```

+3- After Uploading Solution:

+- All page content should be contained by landmarks : (header, footer , main, nav ).
+- Element "p" not allowed as child of element "span" .

 ### Continued development

 - I will make a pieces of the code more efficient, like memoizing async function.